 - Holding the powerful to account strengthens our democracy.

-- Offering solutions — when possible — and treating your questions as a starting point for meaningful reporting makes us stronger.
+- We are committed to both serving and working with our audience.
+Offering solutions, when possible, and treating community members’ questions as a starting point for meaningful reporting makes us stronger.

+As we hold elected officials and others accountable, we strive to hold ourselves accountable.
 Everyone makes mistakes, including us.
-Our goal is to correct them as openly as possible and learn from them so we don’t make them again.
+Our goal is to correct them as openly as possible while learning from them so that we don’t make them again.
 We hope you will help us in that process.
 (Here’s how to contact us.)